theworldisnotflat/shriveling_world/README.md

 ## Introducing data in the application

-Drag'n'drop the following geojson and csv files found in example/datas in the web app:
+Drag'n'drop (one by one in Ubuntu) the following geojson and csv files found in example/datas in the web app:
 - cities.csv
 - population.csv
 - transport_mode_code.csv